Studio 8 (company): 2018: Television and future projects

 In January 2018, Studio 8 announced that it would start a television division led by Steve Mosko and Katherine Pope.
 The first series is Hugh Howey's Beacon 23 with Zak Penn as writer and producer.

-Studio 8 will produce Robert Eggers's medieval fantasy The Knight and remake of Nosferatu starring Anya Taylor-Joy.
+Studio 8 will produce Robert Eggers's medieval fantasy The Knight and remake of Nosferatu starring Lily-Rose Depp.
 In December 2015, Studio 8 acquired Lee's Thrilla in Manila movie with Peter Morgan as writer and David Oyelowo possibly playing Joe Frazier.
 In April 2016, Studio 8 will co-produce Hughes' next movie The Fury of a Patient Man, along with The Picture Company.
 In July 2017, Studio 8 acquired the rights to the Daily Beast article "The Possibly-True Story of the Super-Burglar Trained to Rip Off al Qaeda," with George Mastras as screenwriter.
 In July 2018, Studio 8 acquired the movie rights to Rob Liefeld's Prophet, to produce films with Liefeld and Adrian Askarieh as producers.